 Recycled Grow Bottles.
 A mini-version of the home hydroponic kit are these recycled grow bottles.
 Made from recycled wine bottles, these mini herb vases look great on the kitchen countertop or window sill.
 They use the same hydroponic concepts as larger systems, just in a streamlined design.

 The size is perfect for growing individual herb plants.
 The base is just under 3 inches wide, so fits nicely on most window ledges.
-The kits include: basil or oregano seeds, the grow bottle, clay grow pebbles, vermiculite, a felt wick and a cork coaster on the bottom.
+The kits include: herb seeds, the grow bottle, soil-less mix, plant nutrients, wool wick, cork coaster, and directions.

-Once the growing cycle is complete, you can alternate the types of herbs with your own seeds.
-Mint, marjoram, catnip, lavender and thyme are all good herbs to grow in a hydroponic system.
+Select your favorite herbs or plant a few!
+And once the growing cycle is complete, you can alternate the types of herbs with your own seeds.
+Mint, marjoram, catnip, lavender, and thyme are all good herbs to grow in a hydroponic system.

 Miracle-Gro AeroGarden.
 This robust countertop herb kit is one of the most well-known indoor gardening systems on the market.
 Almost all gardeners have come across the Miracle-Gro or AeroGarden brands at one point during their lives.